Sales Tax Taxability and Exemptions

 For a list of usually exempt restorative materials, prosthetic devices, supporting materials, orthodontic devices and materials, and endodontic devices, please refer to Regulation 12 CSR 10-110.013.

-Farm machinery and equipment are exempt from tax if used exclusively for agricultural purposes, used on land owned or leased for the purpose of producing farm products, and is used directly in the production of farm products to be ultimately sold at retail.
+Farm machinery and equipment are exempt from tax if used for any agricultural purpose, used on land owned or leased for the purpose of producing farm products, and is used directly in the production of farm products to be ultimately sold at retail.
+Farm machinery and equipment includes utility vehicles used for any agricultural use and is a motorized vehicle manufactured and used exclusively for off-highway use that is more than fifty (50) inches but not more than eighty (80) inches in width, has a dry weight of three thousand five hundred (3,500) pounds or less, and travels on four or six wheels.

 Section 144.030.22, RSMo, provides for an exemption of lubricants used exclusively for farm machinery and equipment.
 For further information concerning farm machinery, please refer to Regulation 12 CSR 10-110.900.